 The assets and liabilities of subsidiaries with a functional currency other than the U.S. Dollar are translated at rates of exchange existing at our condensed consolidated balance sheet dates.
 Revenues and expenses are translated at average rates of exchange prevailing during the year.
 The resulting translation adjustments are recorded in the "Accumulated other comprehensive income" component of shareholders' equity in our condensed consolidated balance sheets.
-In addition, intercompany loans with foreign subsidiaries generally are considered to be permanently invested for the foreseeable future.
-Therefore, all foreign currency exchange gains and losses related to these permanently invested balances are recorded in the "Accumulated other comprehensive income" component in shareholders' equity in our condensed consolidated balance sheets.
+In addition, intercompany loans with foreign subsidiaries are assessed periodically to determine if they will be paid in the foreseeable future.
+Loans that are not expected to be paid in the foreseeable future are considered permanently invested.
+Therefore, foreign currency exchange gains and losses related to these permanently invested balances are recorded in the "Accumulated other comprehensive income" component in shareholders' equity in our condensed consolidated balance sheets.
+Gains and losses resulting from foreign currency transactions, including intercompany transactions that are not related to the balances mentioned above, are included in "Other, net" in our condensed consolidated statements of operations as incurred.